backstage-technical-services/website/.gitlab/issue_templates/Improvement.md

-Summary:

-(Summary of your improvement)

-Improvement details:
+#### Improvement

-(Please provide a brief description of the improvement, and what parts of the website it affects)

-Urgency:

-(Is this improvement time sensitive?)

-(Eg, An AGM feature should be ready by AGM)
+(Describe what this improvement is - be as detailed as possible)

+#### Rationale

+(Provide a brief rationale as to why this improvement should be added)

+#### Urgency

+(How time-sensative is this?
+Low?
+Medium?
+High?
+Very High?
+If there's a date or event this needs to be done by, please enter that here too)

-\label ~type: improvement
+\label ~"type: improvement"